markeyser/Deployment-of-ML-Models/02-Course-curriculum-overview.md

 - Versioning and Logging
 - Building a Python package with the model

- in section 6.

-We will continue building on from Section 4 where we wrote the code for deployment.

-We will create a simple application to train a mother and to make predictions with it.
+ in section 6 we will continue building on from Section 4, where we wrote the code for deployment.
+We will create a simple application to train a model and to make predictions with it.

 We will discuss about God just to capture they think about ability and you will learn to use versioning